dworthmuller/dworthmuller.github.io/content/publication/ruppel-2023/index.md

 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
-- Artur Ruppel*
+- Artur Ruppel'*'
-- Dennis Wörthmüller*
+- Dennis Wörthmüller'*'
 - Vladimir Misiak
 - Manasi Kelkar
 - Irène Wang